 The flavor of agave nectar is unique.
-It is sweeter than sugar and similar to honey, though it does have a more neutral flavor than honey.
-It also lacks the bitter aftertaste of artificial sweeteners.
+It is sweeter than sugar and most similar to honey, though it does have a more neutral flavor than honey and is thinner.
+It lacks the bitter aftertaste of artificial sweeteners.
 Overall, it's a great option for many of your favorite foods and drinks.

 How Is Agave Nectar Made?